Azure/azure-webjobs-sdk-extensions/README.md

 ```

 ## Other Extension Repositories
-Not all extensions for webjobs live here.
+Not all extensions for WebJobs live here.
 Over time we expect them to move towards having their own ship cycle and repository.
 You can find other Azure owned extensions using [this github query](https://github.com/Azure?utf8=✓&q=functions%20extension).
 Right now there are:
 - https://github.com/Azure/azure-functions-durable-extension
 - https://github.com/Azure/azure-functions-eventing-extension
 - https://github.com/Azure/azure-functions-iothub-extension